Intopia/html-email-accessibility-tester/README.md

 Each test is a concrete, deterministic check, not a subjective quality score, so results are consistent and explainable.

-## Security
+## Test files

-**Nothing you paste or upload is sent anywhere.** The whole tool is a single HTML file with inline CSS and JavaScript, everything runs client-side in your own browser.
+The `test-files/` and `landmark-test-files/` folders contain small, single-purpose HTML files, each one built to trigger exactly one pass or fail state.
+Useful for demoing the tool, or for verifying a change hasn't broken a specific test.

 ## Tech

 Vanilla HTML, CSS and JavaScript.
 No frameworks, no dependencies, no build tooling.

-## Test files

-The `test-files-general/` and `test-files-landmark/` folders contain small, single-purpose HTML files, each one built to trigger exactly one pass or fail state.
-Useful for demoing the tool, or for verifying a change hasn't broken a specific test.
+Curious exactly how each test decides pass or fail, and what happens step by step when you click Run?
+See [how-it-works.md](how-it-works.md).

 ## Feedback